pnp/blog/content/post/adding-custom-metadata-through-a-content-pack-in-learning.md

 After completing your JSON edits, scroll to the bottom of the page to the section for **Commit
-Changes** Add a title and description that clarifies what edits you made and click **Commit
+Changes** Add a title and description that clarifies what edits you made and select **Commit
 Changes**.
 Once you commit a change, your edits will automatically appear in Learning Pathways.
 (Note: You may need to hard refresh or clear your cache to see these